Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Support system: no-sag springs made from recycled steel.

-• Upholstery positioning: Crypton Home Performance Fabric option; engineered for stain-, odor-, and moisture-resistant performance.
+• Upholstery option: Crypton Home Performance Fabric is available for easier cleanup and better spill resistance.

 • Seat cushions: dense foam padded with a blend of sterilized down and feathers.

-• Back fill and structure: backrests include a plush blend of poly fiber, sterilized down, and feathers; back frame supported by flexible elastic webbing.
+• Back fill and structure: backrests use a plush blend of poly fiber, sterilized down, and feathers; the back frame is supported by flexible elastic webbing.

 • Controls: two-button motion controls recline the back and elevate the footrest.

-• Power: 8' cords and power motors; electricity required.
+• Power: 8' cords and power motors; electricity is required.

 • Modularity: motion pieces are not modular and are not designed to stand alone.